timescale/docs/timescaledb/tutorials/nfl-analytics/index.md

+---
+title: Analyze data using continuous aggregates and hyperfunctions
+excerpt: Learn how to efficiently analyze time-series data with TimescaleDB's features
+keywords: [continuous aggregates, hyperfunctions, analytics]
+---

 # Analyze data using TimescaleDB continuous aggregates and hyperfunctions
 This tutorial is a step-by-step guide on how to use TimescaleDB for analyzing time-series data.
 We show you how to utilize TimescaleDB's continuous aggregates and hyperfunctions for faster and more efficient queries.
 We also take advantage of a unique capability of TimescaleDB: the ability to